-Marin Weekend Family Fun for February 1 & 2
+Marin Weekend Family Fun for January 30, 31 and February 1

 Here are our picks for great events and activities for children and families this weekend.
 Find more events for the whole week in Marin and beyond in our Family Events Calendar.

 Friday, January 30